martinfreedman/jekyll-now/about.md

 CTO of Hypezero/OpenAgent.

-All discussions on this stie are personal and do not represent my employer.
+All discussions on this site are personal and do not represent my employer.

 ### Contact me